-- g) International share futures contract - i) Triggering of a Circuit-Breaker on the Underlying Interest h) Futures contract on carbon dioxide equivalent (CO2e) units with physical and cash settlement
+- g) International share futures contract - i) Triggering of a Circuit-Breaker on the Underlying Interest relation to the share futures contract, including, but not limited to, the suspension or halting in the trading of the contract.

 Trading halts on international share futures contract shall be coordinated with the trading halt mechanism of the underlying interest.